mstdn-kr/activity-relay/README.md

 You need at least Python 3.5 (3.5.2 or newer recommended) to make use of this software.
 It simply will not run on older Python versions.

-`viera` uses the new `pipenv` python environment manager, you should install it before trying to make use of this software:

-    $ pip3 install pipenv

-Next, create the virtual environment for `viera` to use:

-    $ pipenv install
+Install the dependencies as you normally would (`pip3 install -r requirements.txt`).

-Next, copy `viera.yaml.example` to `viera.yaml` and edit it as appropriate:
+Copy `relay.yaml.example` to `relay.yaml` and edit it as appropriate:

-    $ cp viera.yaml.example viera.yaml
+    $ cp relay.yaml.example relay.yaml
-    $ $EDITOR viera.yaml
+    $ $EDITOR relay.yaml

-Finally, you can launch viera:
+Finally, you can launch the relay:

-    $ pipenv run python3 -m viera
+    $ python3 -m relay

 It is suggested to run this under some sort of supervisor, such as runit, daemontools, s6 or systemd.
 Configuration of the supervisor is not covered here, as it is different